-The Robotics Institute at the University of Michigan is an interdisciplinary effort to bring together the many disciplines that contribute to research on robotics.
+The Robotics Institute at the University of Michigan is an interdisciplinary effort to bring together the many disciplines that contribute to robotics.
 In pursuing a degree in robotics, you will accelerate advances in robotics research while collaborating with our community of roboticists to create smart machines that serve society.

 This program has three main core technical areas.
-These three areas are integrated in order to implement a functioning robot:

 - Sensing of the environment, external agents, and internal body information to determine state information

 - Reasoning with that information to make decisions for guidance, control, and localization

 - Acting upon the body and environment to produce motion or other outputs that enable the robot to locomote or interact with the environment.

 Each of these areas may be considered a subplan for coursework and research study.

 The goal of Robotics is to train students to be independent researchers, engineers, and future leaders who practice our values in robotics research, academia, industry and government.